bluelamar/tls_dossier/Documents/The Hand Shake.md

 * Note that 1.0 is NOT recommended, nor the earlier SSL versions such as SSLv3

 ### 2. Cipher Suite
-ex: AES-128 with SHA
+ex: ECDH-RSA-AES128-SHA

 A cipher suite contains an algorithm for each of the following:
-* key exchange
+* key exchange : ex: ECDH
-* authentication
+* authentication : ex: RSA
-* data encryption
+* data encryption: AES-128
-* message authentication = MAC algorithm
+* message authentication (MAC): ex: SHA1

 ### 3. Pre-master secret
 The client generates a 46-byte random number used in the generation of the symmetric encryption keys and the message authentication code (MAC) keys